A Shopify landing page is created specifically for the goods or services that you want to highlight most in your marketing campaign.

 It should serve some purpose.
-The idea is to write very specific and does not expand unnecessarily.
+The idea is to write very specific and not expand unnecessarily.

-If you are not able to say it in just three sentences, don’t try to compensate for it by elaborating in three paragraphs.
+If you cannot say it in three sentences, don’t try to compensate by elaborating in three paragraphs.

 You need to be very precise and selective with the words.
-It should be impactful, effective, and influential to urge prospective customers for the sale.
+It should be impactful, effective, and influential to urge prospective customers to the sale.

 However, don’t try to be sales-y with your language.

-Use bullet points to put your point across, especially in the case of highlighting the features and benefits of the product.
+Use bullet points to highlight your point, especially when highlighting the features and benefits of the product.

 Use high-quality images and graphics only to demonstrate or support your written copy.
 Don’t overdo it or overcrowd your landing page with images.